aeshna-cyanea/atproto-meta/pages/meeting notes.md

 					- IP-related code search is a racket
 			-
 		- Smoke Signal as infrastructure
-			- there needs to be some baseline for applications that work with events.
+			- there needs to be some baseline for applications that work with events to build more complicated apps such as a meetup.com equivalent
-			- need to figure out what xrpc procedures should be in lexicon.community #followup
+			- need to figure out what xrpc procedures should be in ss vs in lexicon.community #followup
 		- Bringing atmospthere to the web
-			- dislike closed ecosystem of meetup.com
+			- dislike closed ecosystem of web apps such as meetup
 			- data needs to be open and easy to work with.
 				- widgets, rss feeds
 					- ![image.png](../assets/image_1753374936113_0.png)